 After apprenticing in various community gardens and on market farms from Tennessee up to Vermont, she earned her Master’s in Food and Agricultural Law and Policy degree from Vermont Law School and permaculture design certification from Whole Systems Designs.

-Through these varied agrarian-based experiences, Eva was inspired to intersect her passion for agriculture, community, and food justice through the creation of Heartstrong Farm in 2017.
-When not in the fields, you can find Eva teaching food policy over at Guilford College, experimenting in the kitchen, or adventuring out in the woods.
+Through these varied agrarian-based experiences, Eva was inspired to intersect her passion for agriculture, community, stewardship, and food justice through the creation of Heartstrong Farm in 2017.

 “Why do farmers farm, given their economic adversities on top of the many frustrations and difficulties normal to farming?
 And always the answer is:”Love.
 They must do it for love.” – Wendell Berry